hestiacp/hestiacp/docs/docs/server-administration/rest-api.md

 ```

 - Role: user or admin.
-- Commands: Comma seperated list with all the command you require.
+- Commands: Comma separated list with all the command you require.

 If the software you are using already supports the hash format, use `ACCESS_KEY:SECRET_KEY` instead of your old API key.